xmake-io/xmake-docs/README.md

 Pass `--small=true` to the tbox package so that compiling the installed tbox package is enabled.
 ##### Using self-built private package warehouse

-If the required package is not in the official repository [xmake-repo] (https://github.com/tboox/xmake-repo), we can submit the contribution code to the repository for support.
+If the required package is not in the official repository [xmake-repo](https://github.com/tboox/xmake-repo), we can submit the contribution code to the repository for support.
 But if some packages are only for personal or private projects, we can create a private repository repo.
 The repository organization structure can be found at: [xmake-repo](https://github.com/tboox/xmake-repo)

 For example, now we have a private repository repo:`git@github.com:myrepo/xmake-repo.git`